Pros / The virtual instruments sound like their real-world counterparts.

 Help & Support

-Through Apple's Pro Apps tab on the support page, you will find user tips and support communities as well as the manual for Logic Pro X. Logic is currently only available on Mac operating systems.
+Through Apple's Pro Apps tab on the support page, you will find user tips and support communities as well as the manual for Logic Pro X. Logic is currently only available on Mac operating systems, unlike Cubase Elements, which is available for PC and Mac.

 Logic Pro X is a goldmine of production tools.
 The virtual instruments within this music creation software sound like real-life instruments, and the drummer track is a powerful tool to create lifelike back-beats for your music.
 Logic is a little pricier than most entry-level DAWs, but it is worth every penny.